ragib70/AutoNXT0/TWILIO_SETUP.md

 3. **User receives message:**
    ```
    Welcome to AutoNXT, John Doe!
-You're all set for the event, Aug 18 -20.
+You're all set for the event, Nov 28 - 30.
    Your Booking ID: ANX-ABC123.
 Get ready for an amazing expo!
    ```